Australian Shepherd

 Exercise & Activity Requirements

-Australian Shepherds have exceptionally high exercise needs:
+Australian Shepherds have exceptionally high exercise needs: Understanding how this applies specifically to Australian Shepherd helps you avoid common pitfalls.

 Training Tips for Australian Shepherds

-Aussies are highly trainable but require consistent mental engagement:
+Aussies are highly trainable but require consistent mental engagement: Your veterinarian and experienced Australian Shepherd owners can offer perspective tailored to your situation.

 Nutrition & Feeding

-Active Australian Shepherds need proper nutrition to fuel their energy:
+Active Australian Shepherds need proper nutrition to fuel their energy.

 Top Food Choices for Australian Shepherds